 The rocket launched on Thursday night from Vandenberg Air Force Base in California.
 If the mission patch is to be believed, we currently have an enormous space octopus giving the planet a big, gigantic hug.

-Evidently the mission patch has some privacy advocates up in arms (pun intended) over the claim that nothing in beyond the reach of our various spy organizations.
+Evidently, the mission patch has some privacy advocates up in arms (pun intended) over the claim that nothing is beyond the reach of our various spy organizations.
 As if there really was any question on the matter.

 If I had a problem with the mission patch, it would be that the space octopus doesn’t appear to have eight arms.
 I don’t have a problem with it.
 I think the logo is cool looking.
-I like space and I like octopuses.
+I like space, and I like octopuses.
+While living in Guam, I was known to eat octopuses.
 I also don’t have a problem with our nation’s various intelligence agencies doing their jobs.